kyverno/website/content/en/docs/security/_index.md

 [{"critical":{"identity":{"docker-reference":"ghcr.io/kyverno/kyverno"},"image":{"docker-manifest-digest":"sha256:a847df12e2c1cab19af9d1bb34e599cb56cf57639c7d5c958a4bb568c1dad8f6"},"type":"cosign container image signature"},"optional":null}]
 ```

-All 3 of Kyverno images can be verified: `kyvernopre`, `kyverno`, and `kyverno-cli`.
+All three Kyverno images can be verified.

 ## Fetching the SBOM for Kyverno

 An SBOM (Software Bill of Materials) in CycloneDX JSON format is published for each Kyverno release.
-To download the SBOM for a specific version, install cosign and run:
+To download and verify the SBOM for a specific version, install Cosign and run:

 ```sh
 cosign download sbom ghcr.io/kyverno/sbom:latest